polevoyd/backnote-ext/README.md

 <p>Activate in one click, make a note and save it in one click, too.</p>

 🛴 Easy-to-use
-Quick mouse movements instead of cascade of hotkeys and clicks.
+<p>Quick mouse movements instead of cascade of hotkeys and clicks.</p>

 🏁 Fast
-Light and simple substitution for a notepad in your browser.
+<p>Light and simple substitution for a notepad in your browser.</p>

 ###### How to use: